nuxeo/nuxeo-studio-community-cookbook/README.md

 ## Contributing

-You should follow the repository contribution [guidelines](toolkit-and-guidelines) when submitting a new addon
+You have to follow the repository contribution [guidelines](toolkit-and-guidelines) when submitting a new addon:

 - If you're a partner, create your partner folder under `/contributions/partners/` if it doesn't exist already.
-Then, create the readme file to present your company and the contributions.
-We provide a [README-PARTNER.MD template](toolkit-and-guidelines/README-PARTNER.md).
+Then, create the readme file to present your company and your contributions.
+We provide a [README-PARTNER.MD template](https://github.com/nuxeo/nuxeo-studio-custom-elements/blob/master/toolkit-and-guidelines/README-TEMPLATE.md).
-- Create a README file to present your contribution, using the [README-MODULE.MD template](toolkit-and-guidelines/README-MODULE.md)
+- Create a README file to present your module, using the [README-MODULE.MD template](https://github.com/nuxeo/nuxeo-studio-custom-elements/blob/master/toolkit-and-guidelines/README-MODULE.md)
-- Upload your ressources
+- Upload your resources.
   - Your contribution will be then checked by the Nuxeo Team before being published.
+- Et voilà! :wink:

 ## Support